SohrabMaleki/SohrabMaleki.github.io/_pages/notes.md

 ## Lecture Notes

-Here, you can find my lecture notes on topics I've learned and decided to write down my understandings.
+Here, you can find my notes on topics I've learned and decided to write down my understandings.

-* `WIP` [Here](https://sohrabmaleki.github.io/notes/LinAlg/) you can find my lecture note on <i>Linear Algebra</i> structure used in the study of <i>Quantum Mechanics</i>.
+* `WIP` [Here](https://sohrabmaleki.github.io/notes/LinAlg/) you can find my note on <i>Linear Algebra</i> structure used in the study of <i>Quantum Mechanics</i>.